 The following describes the objectives of this study on how the service providers could leverage 5GS as the platform to provide the intelligent transmission support for application layer AI/ML operation.

-Objective 1: Study the possible architectural and functional extensions to support Application layer AI/ML operation, more specifically:
+Objective 1 (WT#1.1): Study the possible architectural and functional extensions to support Application layer AI/ML operation, more specifically:

-Support and/or assist the Application layer local training of a model at the AI/ML model user (e.g. application client running on the UE) and an Application layer inference feedback from the AI/ML model user to the AI/ML model provider (i.e. AF).

 Support monitoring of network resource utilization in the 5G system relevant to the UE in order to support Application AI/ML operation with AI/ML model provider.

-5GS information exposure extensions for 5GC NF(s) to expose UE and/or network conditions and performance prediction (e.g. location, QoS, load, congestion, etc.) and to provide notification to the UE and/or to the authorized 3rd party to assist the Application AI/ML operation.
+5GS information exposure extensions for 5GC NF(s) to expose UE and/or network conditions and performance prediction (e.g. location, QoS, load, congestion, etc.) and whether and how to provide notification to the UE and/or to the authorized 3rd party to assist the Application AI/ML operation.

-Additional enhancements of 5GC NF exposure capabilities to authorized 3rd party (e.g. expected UE activity behaviors, expected UE mobility, etc.) based on Application AI/ML operation. .
+Enhancements of external parameter provisioning of 5GC (e.g. expected UE activity behaviors, expected UE mobility, etc.) based on Application AI/ML operation.

+Support and/or assist the Application layer local training of a model at the AI/ML model user (e.g. application client running on the UE) and an Application layer inference feedback from the AI/ML model user to the AI/ML model provider (i.e. AF), e.g. investigate enhancements to other 5GC features that could be used to help AI/ML operations.

 NOTE 1: Any Application AI/ML security, privacy and user consent related aspects are expected to be handled by SA3, and if any, to provide guidance for specific SA2 impact.

 NOTE 2: Any potential impact towards NWDAF will be coordinated with eNA study in Rel-18.

-Objective 2 : Study possible QoS, Policy enhancements to support Application AI/ML operational traffic while supporting regular (non Application-AI/ML) 5GS user traffic.
+Objective 2 (WT#1.2): Study possible QoS, Policy enhancements to support Application AI/ML operational traffic while supporting regular (non Application-AI/ML) 5GS user traffic.